tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 Parsing valid Clojure code is quite easy.
 But code in the process of edit is not always correct, even syntactically.
 That means that our parser has to work around errors somehow!

-This surprised me, though:
+So I decided to see how people smarter than me do it and found this:

 > In the yacc and bison parser generators, the parser has an ad hoc mechanism to abandon the current statement, discard some parsed phrases and lookahead tokens surrounding the error, and resynchronize the parse at some reliable statement-level delimiter like semicolons or braces.

+So yeah, I guess no beautiful theory on error recovery.

 For our purposes, though, it was quite simple: see something that you don’t understand?
 That must be an error.
 Most stuff gets consumed as a symbol or a number, though, so these were rare.